rish-16/tp/docs/UserGuide.md

 ### Help: `doc help`

-Shows the user manual for `Doc’it` explaining how to access the help page.
+Shows the user manual for `Doc'it` explaining how to access the help page.

 Format: `doc help`